Snopylz/PhysBench_lz/README.md

 python inference.py --video face.avi --out BVP.csv
 ```
 Its output `BVP.csv` contains the BVP signal values corresponding to each frame.
-By default, it uses a pre-trained Seq-rPPG model on RLAP.
+By default, it uses a pre-trained Seq-rPPG model on RLAP using TensorFlow.

 ## Models